Girlfriend from “Super Size Me” Ditches VeganismUpdated: October 11, 2017Celebrity Health

 Spurlock’s girlfriend (now ex-wife) during the documentary was Alex Jamieson, author of The Great American Detox Diet and a well known and longtime celebrity vegan.

-This week on her blog Delicious Vitality, Jamieson shocked her fans by announcing that she had quit veganism.
+When ideology trumps scientific facts, however, dietary obsessions die hard.
+On her blog Delicious Vitality, Jamieson shocked her fans by announcing that she had quit veganism.

 A vegan for 13 years, Jamieson said that a whole foods, plant based diet helped her initially resolve some health problems.
 She also said it felt “clean and right” given what she had learned about the industrial food system and how horribly animals are treated in confinement.